wolberine/docs/markdown/reference/dash/api.md

   the charger to go into faulted shutdown from low voltage.
 A reasonable starting value is 20 minutes.
-* `millivolts` (unsigned int) -- Start charging if the battery drops below this voltage, as returned from `Dash.batteryMillivolts()`.
+* `millivolts` (unsigned int) -- Start charging if the battery drops below this voltage, as returned from `Charger.batteryMillivolts()`.
 Default value is 3900 (3.9V).

 #### Charger.end()